Viral Bollywood Photos Of 2019: From Bollywood's Selfie Moment With PM Modi To Taimur's Yoga Picture

 Taimur Ali Khan's Yoga Moment

 It's not just mommy Kareena Kapoor Khan who swears by yoga!
-Even little Tim knows that health is wealth and this picture is a proof.
+Even little Tim knows that health is wealth and this picture is proof.

 Aryan Khan With A Mystery Girl